Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Olympus PEN E-PL10 is a fun camera to shoot with.

-It’s small, but it has a powerful sensor and lens, not to mention it’s super simple to use.
+It’s small but has a powerful sensor and lens and is super simple to use.

 To my knowledge, You don’t need to be a tech expert to utilize this best cheap camera for photography beginners.